 See spins on the Speedway

 For car lovers and speed demons, treat the family to a night out at the iconic Sydney Speedway, also known as the Valvoline Raceway track.
 Across the year family-friendly events include Sprint and Speed cars and the much-loved Demolition Derbies, a kind of grown up version of the dodgems but with less manners.

-Valvoline Raceway 21 Wentworth St Granville 2142; Visit the Sydney Speedway website for times and details.
+Valvoline Raceway 21 Wentworth St Granville 2142; Visit the Sydney Speedway website for more information.